jacobb/nap/docs/tutorial/tutorial1.rst

 And there we have it!
 A feature-full interface to our REST API.

-In the next step, We'll go into handling a REST-like, but slightly off spec, REST API with some further tweaks.
+In the :doc:`next step<tutorial2>`, We'll go into handling a REST-like, but slightly off spec, REST API with some further tweaks.